MicrosoftDocs/customer-insights/ci-docs/customer-card-add-in.md

 1. Select the Customer Insights environment you want to fetch data from.

 1. Define the field mapping to records in the Dynamics 365 app.
 Depending on your data in Customer Insights, you can choose to map the following options:
-   - To map with a contact, select the field in the Customer entity that matches the ID of your contact entity.
+   - To map with a contact, select the field in the Customer table that matches the ID of your contact table.
-   - To map with an account, select the field in the Customer entity that matches the ID of your account entity.
+   - To map with an account, select the field in the Customer table that matches the ID of your account table.

    > [!div class="mx-imgBorder"]
    > ![Contact ID field.](media/contact-id-field.png "Contact ID field.")